Twenty-third Dynasty of Egypt

 The chronological order

-It is important to note that the chronological order of the pharaohs is an evolving subject and should therefore be treated with a certain degree of caution.
+It is important to note that the chronological order and dates of the pharaohs is an evolving subject and should therefore be treated with a certain degree of caution.
 As new research is conducted, the order may be subject to change, which is a fundamental principle that applies to all Egyptian dynasties.
-In particular, the First Intermediate Period dynasties are the subject of significant ongoing research, and could see dramatic changes in the future.
+In particular, the Intermediate Periods are the subject of significant ongoing research, and could see dramatic changes in the future.

 Table 1: The kings of the Twenty-third Dynasty